neckothy/manga-tools/README.md

 I mostly read [official digital volumes](https://gist.github.com/neckothy/6654f928fef87529646df3799f5e555a), so the tools in this repo may make some shortsighted assumptions based on that.

-### This is written and tested on Linux, and might need some edits to work properly on Windows.

-for example:

-- `--optimize` ~~always runs pingo in wine~~ should now just expect pingo in path if running Windows
-- `--timestamp` ~~relies on `touch`, not sure how this works in Windows~~ should now support modifying time on Windows but with less freedom than Linux (expects `%Y-%m-%d` e.g. `2023-08-01`)
-- let me know if you encounter others as I don't have a Windows machine to test on

 ### This expects to be run within the directory containing your images